jeremymccarter/Readme_Generator/README.md

 This application will ask prompts that help the user create a readme for whatever application they may be working on.
 This will all be ran through the command line and will create the .md file on completion.

   ##  Installation
 The user will need a text editor and the computers command line.
 They will also need to have node, and inquirer installed.
+Once the user pulls up the command line, they will need to make sure they have the proper packages installed using "node i".
+Once that is installed the user can run "node index" and the command line will fill with the proper prompts!

   ## Intended usage